Anisotropic dark energy stars: Introduction

-A fluid of the cosmological constant type has necessarily a constant density in the absence of matter or other fields \cite{dymnikova}.
+A fluid of the cosmological constant type has necessarily a constant density in the absence of matter or other fields \citep{dymnikova00}.
 The reason is that for a source of the type $T_{\mu \nu}=(8 \pi G)^{-1}\Lambda g_{\mu \nu}$, the conservation equation ${T^{\mu \nu}}_{;\nu}=0$, implies a constant $\Lambda$.
-Thus, the dark energy must be coupled (somehow) to matter in order to trace the matter condensation.
-Another possibility is to consider a pure inhomogeneous anisotropic vacuum like term \cite{mazur}, \cite{dymnikova}.
-In this work these two possibilities are combined, because the quantum vacuum phase transition must be driven by the matter during the stellar gravitational collapse.
+Thus, in order to form a condensate the dark energy must be coupled to the matter.
+On one hand, this can be achieved by a direct proportionality between the dark energy and matter.
+Another possibility is to consider a pure inhomogeneous anisotropic vacuum like term \citep[see][]{mazur01,dymnikova00}.
+In this work these two possibilities are combined.
 Thus, a set of compact objects made of fermionic matter coupled to inhomogeneous, anisotropic, dark energy is studied in this paper.

-The obtained solutions form a one-parameter family, where the parameter is the coupling constant between the dark energy and matter.
+The obtained solutions form a one-parameter family, where the parameter is the proportionality constant between the dark energy and matter.
 The solutions converge on a model of the gravastar type as the parameter approaches a finite value.
 In addition, a new method is reported for the numeric integration of the anisotropic Tolman-Oppenheimer-Volkoff equations with cosmological constant ($\Lambda$-TOV) over the whole star.

-In the gravastar and dark energy models the shell is located above the event horizon.
+In the gravastar and dark energy star models the shell is located above the event horizon.
 The exact position of the shell can not be given as a boundary condition of the $\Lambda$-TOV equations (without relaxing some other boundary condition), because the coordinates of the Schwarzschild radius are determined by the full solution.
 In this work, the position of the thin shell is obtained self-consistently as a result of the numeric integration.
-The mass-radius and structure of the stable models are estimated and compared with the Tolman-Oppenheimer-Volkoff neutron stars.
+The mass-radius relation and structure of the stable models are estimated and compared with the Tolman-Oppenheimer-Volkoff neutron stars.